-- 53. Participatory budgeting grant schemes enable residents to make decisions about the services and activities they want to fund for their area.
-This empowers communities to take ownership of their local services. - 54.
-As with the Community Chest small grants scheme, the Participatory Budgeting model has the potential to cover all ESIA areas with exactly what is funded each year depending on the applications received. - 55.
+- 55. Participatory budgeting grant schemes enable residents to make decisions about the services and activities they want to fund for their area.
+This empowers communities to take ownership of their local services. - 56.
+As with Community Chest, participatory budgeting grant schemes have the potential to cover all ESIA areas with exactly what is funded each year depending on the applications received. - 57.
 Some reservations were raised during the consultation that a public vote on funding can turn into a popularity contest, with less popular or more marginalised groups not receiving funding.
 If this happens there is potential for funding decisions to not fully represent the local community.

-56. The Council will take into consideration the concerns raised in the consultation when reviewing the existing Participatory Budgeting scheme in Thornhill and designing any proposals for extending Participatory Budgeting across the city .
+58. The council will take into consideration the concerns raised in the consultation when reviewing the existing participatory budgeting scheme in Thornhill and designing the proposed new participatory budgeting schemes.